Spectrum graph coloring and applications to WiFi channel assignment: Conclusions

 For such problems we have provided theoretical results, showing that both of them are NP-hard and proving upper bounds for the smallest threshold in TSC and the smallest number of colors in CSC.

-In order to complete the scene, we have presented experimental results for different coloring techniques, tested on Erd\H{o}s-Renyi random graphs of $n\in\{60,70,80\}$ vertices and probability of connection $p \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$, with an interference matrix of exponential decay.
+In order to complete the scene, we have first presented experimental results for different coloring techniques, tested on Erd\H{o}s-Renyi random graphs of $n\in\{60,70,80\}$ vertices and probabilities $p \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$ of connection, with an interference matrix of exponential decay.
 For the coloring techniques, we have proposed a DSATUR-based heuristic for each of the TSC and CSC problems, in order to account for the given spectrum.
-We have compared these heuristics with ALHSO, a nonlinear optimizer based in Harmony Search, for TSC problems of $k\in\{4,6,11\}$ colors and CSC problems of thresholds $t\in\{np/4,np/2,3np/4\}$, where $np$ is the expected average degree of the graph.
+We have compared these heuristics with PSO, a nonlinear optimizer based in particle swarm, for TSC problems of $k\in\{4,6,11\}$ colors and CSC problems of thresholds $t\in\{np/4,np/2,3np/4\}$, where $np$ is the expected average degree of the graph.

-In particular, our results for TSC with $k=11$ colors have a direct application to the WiFi channel assignment problem, allowing to obtain an interference threshold which can be ensured to be achievable at every vertex.
+Further, we have performed an evaluation of our proposal in a realistic setting, the Wi-Fi network in the Polytechnic School of our university.
+We have made use of the real positions of the 26 access points (APs) deployed in the building and we have considered three different and representative scenarios, with 200, 700, and 1300 network users respectively.

-Furthermore, the experiments show that the performance of our heuristics TSC-DSATUR and CSC-DSATUR is similar to that of ALHSO, being slightly better for lower values of~$p$ and slightly worse as the complexity of the graph increases.
+The experiments show that the performance of our heuristics TSC-DSATUR and CSC-DSATUR is better than PSO for the simplest graphs, although this improvement decreases as the complexity of the graphs increase.
 This makes sense, since higher degrees involve more interdependencies between vertex colorings, which is the kind of constraints nonlinear optimizers are designed for.

 Finally, we have also checked the gap between the theoretical upper bounds and the best values obtained in the experiments, observing that the more complex is the graph, the smaller is this gap.